-In addition to the Students' Committee and the Arts Council, infomation about student life in Bern can be found at the university's Studies page.
+In addition to the Students' Committee and the Arts Council, infomation about student life in Bern can be found here.

 Are you a student at the Department of English at the University of Bern?
 Do you have a project idea for a play, poetry slam, reading, photo exhibition, or any other kind of project related to the arts?
 Are you looking for financial and/or advisory support?

 If you can answer the above questions with 'check, check and check!', then visit the Arts Council's website.